theforeman/forklift/docs/development.md

   1. Copy `boxes.yaml.example` to `boxes.yaml`.
 If you already have a `boxes.yaml`, you can copy the entries in `boxes.yaml.example` to your `boxes.yaml`.
   2. Now, replace `<my_github_username>` with your github username
-  3. Fill in any other options, examples:
+  3. Fill in any ansible options, examples:
+    * `foreman_devel_github_push_ssh`: Force git to push over SSH when HTTPS remote is configured
+    * `ssh_forward_agent`: Forward local SSH keys to the box via ssh-agent
+    * `katello_devel_github_username`: Your GitHub username to set up repository forks
+  4. Fill in any foreman-installer options, examples:
     * `--katello-devel-use-ssh-fork`: will add your fork by SSH instead of HTTPS
     * `--katello-devel-fork-remote-name`: will change the naming convention for your fork's remote
     * `--katello-devel-upstream-remote-name`: will change the naming convention for the upstream (non-fork) repositories remote